-10 Best WiFi Routers Under $100 (2020)
+10 Best Routers Under $100 in 2020

 Another great choice is the NETGEAR Nighthawk series, which focuses on speed, reliability and range.
 The Nighthawk R6700 Dual-Band Smart WiFi router does a little bit of everything and is a fan-favorite for gamers.

-The Nighthawk AC1750 is ideal for homes with 12 or more WiFi devices, plus it has three antennas on the inside, and three more on the outside.
-Essentially, it’ll blanket your entire house with internet.
+The Nighthawk AC1750 is the ideal router for homes with multiple WiFi devices, plus it has three antennas on the inside and three more on the outside for an extra-long range.
+Essentially, it’ll blanket your entire house with the internet.
 It’s powered by a 1 GHz dual-core processor, offers theoretical speeds of 1,750 Mbps (400 + 1350) and has a lot of features like prioritized bandwidth for gaming, streaming videos, or music.
 That includes beamforming.
+This is a great router for gamers.

 We like the easy on/off switch on the back, QoS, quick parental controls with the companion mobile app, and the front USB 3.0 port for media streaming from a thumb drive.